secondspass/power_outages_medically_vulnerable_populations/README.md

 3. Can you show the average number of customers without power per county during the heatwave?
 Can you show it visually, a few charts showing some subset of days in June 17-24 showing the top X counties?
 (Data sets: eaglei_outages_2016.csv)
     1. To show how the power outage numbers during a heatwave differ from days when there wasn't a heatwave, can you determine what the average number of customers without power per county is during a time period there wasn't a heatwave?
 And can you include that information in your charts?
+    2. Or do you think it would be better to compare outage numbers qith the county population (from `county_population_by_year.csv`) or with number of customers from 2023 (`county_customers_2023.csv`).
+Pick whichever you think makes sense but make sure you talk about your reasoning when you present it.

 4. Do counties with higher DME reliant populations have higher average power outages i.e. is there a correlation?
 Can you use one of the statistical tests you learned to identify this correlation?
 (Datasets: 2016_HHSemPOWERMapHistoricalDataset.xlsx and eaglei_outages_2016.csv)
     1. Remember that correlation doesn't imply causation.
 We're only trying to see if there is a statistically significant relationship between these two values.

-You are doing super well if you get through question 4!
-The rest of the questions are stretch goals.
-Feel free to do any of them that you find interesting.
-I would encourage doing 6 since that's an exercise on how to run tasks on the Perlmutter supercomputer.

-5. Can you generate a map showing, for a given day, the counties with the highest temperatures along with their average power outage size for that day, and the size of the DME reliant population of that county?
+5. Can you generate an interactive map showing, for a given day, the counties with the highest temperatures along with their average power outage size for that day, and the size of the DME reliant population of that county?
 (Datasets: eaglei_outages_2016.csv, CtyAvTemp6XY16.csv where XY is 17,18,19,...,24, 2016_HHSemPOWERMapHistoricalDataset.xlsx)

 6. Try submitting a couple of jobs to the Perlmutter supercomputer.
 See 6_MPI_Intro.ipynb for more information.